When will Caitlin Clark break the all-time NCAA men’s and women’s basketball record? | KRDO

 She broke Kelsey Plum’s women’s college basketball scoring record of 3,527 against the Michigan Wolverines on February 15, dropping a career-high 49 in the process.
 She made history in trademark fashion, draining a long three-pointer from near the halfcourt logo to etch her name in the record books.

-Clark’s first game as the women’s record holder came on the road against the No. 14 Indiana Hoosiers.
+Clark’s first game as the women’s record holder came on the road against the No. 14 Indiana Hoosiers on February 22.
 All eyes were on Clark and the Hawkeyes, though Indiana scored the upset, winning 86-69 to give Iowa its largest losing margin of the season.

 Clark was held to 24 points – her second lowest total of the season – leaving her short of Maravich’s record, though she would have needed a herculean effort near Wilt Chamberlain’s legendary NBA record of scoring 100 points in a single game to break the record on Thursday night – she entered the contest 98 points behind ‘Pistol Pete.’

+Clark inched closer to history against Illinois on February 25.
+She was held to 24 points once again but also grabbed 15 rebounds and dished out 10 assists to post a triple-double in a comfortable 101-85 win over the Fighting Illini.

+The Hawkeyes are 16-0 in games that Clark has recorded a triple-double.

-The reigning national player of the year is leading the country in scoring this season, averaging 32.4 ppg, but would need to average 37.5 across her next two games if she is to pass Maravich against Minnesota on February 28.
+The reigning national player of the year is leading the country in scoring this season, averaging 32.1 ppg, but would need to set a new career-high and score 51 if she is to pass Maravich against Minnesota on February 28.

 Based on her season average though, the 22-year-old is most likely to break the record at home versus Ohio State in Iowa’s final regular season game on March 3.